 Under California law, if you sustain a work-related injury or illness you are entitled to workers’ compensation benefits.
 But unfortunately, actually getting those benefits is not always easy, and maximizing those benefits without a workers’ compensation attorney can be a challenging, frustrating endeavor.
 Generally, employers and their workers’ compensation insurance providers are reluctant to live up to their legal obligations.

-At Burns Law Group, our goal is to help you secure every benefit, and every penny, you are legally entitled to.
+At Burns Law Group, APC, our goal is to help you secure every benefit, and every penny, you are legally entitled to.
 We strive to obtain all your workers’ compensation benefits, including quality medical care, temporary disability, permanent disability, and job displacement benefits, so that your workplace injury does not become a financial disaster.
 Attorney Brendan Burns is an aggressive litigator with years of experience practicing at the various Southern California Workers’ Compensation Appeals Boards appealing denied claims, maximizing settlements for his injured clients, and obtaining favorable dispositions at Trial.

 Should I see a doctor about my injuries?

 Believe it or not, some injured workers are actually told not to seek medical attention, or to use their health insurance for an on-the-job injury.
 This is wrong.
 If you are injured at work, we urge you to report your injury and request to see a doctor immediately.
 No matter what caused the injury, even if it was your own fault, as long as you were working, or on the clock at the time of the incident, you are entitled to workers’ compensation benefits.

 My employer fired me after I submitted a workers’ comp claim.
 What should I do?